 -

-If the sleeping bag zipper is closed and the child's head slips through the neck opening, the sleeping bag is too big and must not be used.
+If the Sleeping Bag zipper is closed and the child's head slips through the neck opening, the Sleeping Bag is too large and must not be used.

 -

-Always make sure that armholes and necklines are securely closed.
+Always ensure that armholes and necklines are securely closed.

 -